junxit/us-congress-bills-112/bill.md

 ## § 3.
 Establishment of Place of Remembrance at Arlington National Cemetery

-- **(a)** *Establishment authorized*
-  - **(1)** *In general* Chapter 446 of title 10, United States Code, is amended by adding at the end the following new section:
-    > ## § 4727.
-Place of Remembrance at Arlington National Cemetery
-    >
-    > - **(a)** *Establishment authorized* Under regulations prescribed by the Secretary of Defense, the Secretary of the Army may establish at an appropriate location in Arlington National Cemetery a Place of Remembrance for the interment of cremated specimens or other portion of the remains of a deceased member of the armed forces described in subsection (b) when one of the conditions specified in subsection (c) applies with respect to the remains of the member.
+- **(a)** *Establishment authorized* The Secretary of the Army may establish at an appropriate location in Arlington National Cemetery a Place of Remembrance for the interment of cremated fragments of the remains of members of the Armed Forces who died in the circumstances specified in subsection (c) when one of the conditions specified in subsection (d) applies with respect to the remains.
-    > - **(b)** *Covered members* This section applies only with respect to members of the armed forces who die while on active duty—
+- **(b)** *Regulations; design* The Secretary of the Army shall—
+  - **(1)** prescribe such regulations as may be necessary to carry out this section; and
+  - **(2)** determine how the Place of Remembrance shall be designed.
+- **(c)** *Covered circumstances* The Secretary of the Army shall suggest that the Place of Remembrance be for the cremated fragments of remains of members of the Armed Forces who died—
-    >   - **(1)** in a war or contingency operation; or
+  - **(1)** in any war or contingency operation prior to or after the date of the enactment of this Act; or
-    >   - **(2)** in the line of duty, consistent with regulations prescribed by the Secretary of the Army with respect to burial at Arlington National Cemetery.
+  - **(2)** in the line of duty prior to or after the date of the enactment of this Act, consistent with regulations prescribed by the Secretary with respect to burial at Arlington National Cemetery.
-    > - **(c)** *Conditions on interment of remains* The conditions under which cremated specimens or other portion of the remains of a deceased member of the armed forces described in subsection (b) (including cremated specimens or other portion of remains believed by the Secretary concerned to be from the remains of the deceased member) are authorized to be interred in the Place of Remembrance are any of the following:
+- **(d)** *Remains authorized for interment* Subsection (a) applies to fragments of the remains of a deceased member of the Armed Forces described in such subsection (or fragments reasonable believed to be from the remains of a deceased member of the Armed Forces described in such subsection) that—
-    >   - **(1)** The remains are unidentified.
+  - **(1)** are unidentifiable by use of DNA testing or other means because of the condition of the fragments;
+  - **(2)** are unclaimed after a reasonable period of time;
-    >   - **(2)** The person designated under section 1482(c) of this title to direct disposition of the remains of the member agrees to interment of the remains in the Place of Remembrance.
+  - **(3)** are identified and authorized for interment in the Place of Remembrance by the person designated under section 1482(c) of title 10, United States Code, to direct disposition of the remains of the member; or
-    >   - **(3)** The person designated under section 1482(c) of this title to direct disposition of the remains of the member has indicated to the Secretary concerned that no further notification is required if a specimen or portion of the remains of the member is discovered.
+  - **(4)** are designated as “No Further Pursuit” remains in cases in which the family of a deceased member has indicated to the Secretary of Army that the family does not want to be consulted when fragments of the remains of the member are found.
-    >   - **(4)** When, especially in historical cases, the Secretary concerned determines that there is no one authorized to direct the disposition of the remains of the member and the Secretary concerned recommends interment of the remains in the Place of Remembrance.

-  - **(2)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by adding at the end the following new item:
-- **(b)** *Retroactive application* Section 4727 of title 10, United States Code, as added by subsection (a), applies with respect to any war or contingency operation in which members of the Armed Forces participated and covers members of the Armed Forces who died in the line of duty before the date of the enactment of this Act, consistent with regulations prescribed by the Secretary of the Army with respect to burial at Arlington National Cemetery.

 ## § 4.
 Furnishing caskets and urns for deceased veterans with no known next of kin